axis-wq/q/README.md

 # q
-Do not go gentle into the good night.
+Do not go gentle into that good night.